water fasting: the benefits of a 5 days fast are real

 We.
 Just.
 Don’t.
 Know.

-Some are saying that coffee doesn’t break your fast.
+People are saying that coffee doesn’t break your fast.
 Nor green tea.
 Not even bone broth.
 Some are saying they do.

-Some say to take an electrolyte supplement.
+Others say to take an electrolyte supplement.
 Some say don’t.

 Some people say to exercise normally.
 While some say don’t exercise at all.

 Some say prepare a few days in advance and eat a no/low carb meal as your last meal.
-Yeah, nah, didn’t do that.
+Yeah, Nah, didn’t do that.

 It’s all annoyingly confusing.